learnsomuch/learnsomuch.github.io/_posts/2016-11-06-LoveCurrency-desktop-application.markdown

 ## Contribution
-If you like this project, I would be greatful if you can contribute.
-You can email me to sankar@learnsomuch.com for more information.
+If you like this project and would like to can contribute ? then email me to sankar@learnsomuch.com for more information.

 ### Todos
 * Add option to have favourite currencies